-June 21, 2012 - A spokeswoman for the Norwegian Prosecutor's office confirms that prosecutors have asked for Breivik to be transferred to a psychiatric institution as they believe he is ill.
+June 21, 2012 - A spokesperson for the Norwegian Prosecutor's office confirms that prosecutors have asked that Breivik be transferred to a psychiatric institution, as they believe he is ill.
 If that does not happen, they have asked for 21 years in prison for him.

 August 13, 2012 - An independent report finds that the terror attack could have been avoided.
 The report cites slow reaction times by police and security forces, under-staffing and the failure of leadership and communication.

 Breivik is judged sane and sentenced to 21 years in prison.
 Twenty-one years is the maximum possible sentence, but it could be extended if he is still considered a threat to society.

 March 15, 2016 -

 Breivik sues the Norwegian government for violating his human rights in prison.
 The proceedings are held in a prison gym rather than a courtroom because of security concerns.

 April 20, 2016 - An Oslo district court rules that detaining Breivik in solitary confinement for nearly five years did violate his human rights.
 Judge Helen Andenaes Sekulic opines that the state violated article three of the European convention on human rights, and that humane treatment applies "no matter what" and "also in the treatment of terrorists and killers."
 The court also rules that his conditions must be eased and that the government is to pay his legal costs of 331,000 kroner ($40,600).